WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/blockchain-extensions-for-linked-data-signatures.md

    signatures on blockchain receipts redundant?
  - Is there interest in integrating Chainpoint 2.0 style receipts into the signature block for Linked Data Signatures?
+ - Do we need to more explicit the separation the data format for the message vs how the merkle root is stored?
+Like DIDs, there will be multiple methods for storing the merkle root — but the data format once you have a canonical message can be in common for all.
+ - The merkle tree for Chainpoint itself is fairly basic, Peter Todd’s open timestamps uses a more sophisticated merkle tree.
+Should we do a Chainpoint 3.0?
+ - Specific to open-timestamps on Bitcoin, it uses a different method to store the merkle tree root that may be more acceptable long-term than op_return.
+ - Open-timestamp offers some additional services — should we start defining APIs?
+ - Peter Todd has had some success to with open-timestamps and PGP for use with Github commit signatures.
+Should we try to get this to be a standard as well?

 ## JSON Normalized Clear Text Signatures